by NICOLA CATENARO

 Are composites still an innovative material?
 What is their future?

 "Composites continue to represent a category of innovative materials, as the complexity of the product development process, and the related manufacturing, have not yet allowed the full use of their performance in industrial applications.
 The future of composites will depend more on their economic sustainability rather than the performance competitiveness, widely demonstrated and still improvable.
-While the reduction in industrial costs will benefit from the propulsion of sectors with high production volumes, such as the mid-range automotive sector, the technology risks burdening additional costs deriving from the growing restrictions for the disposal of plastics".
+While the reduction in industrial costs will benefit from the propulsion of sectors with high production volumes, such as the mid-range automotive sector, the technology risks incurring additional costs deriving from the growing restrictions for use and recycling of plastics".

 Today we are talking about automotive components made with composites of natural fibers.
 How convenient is it to push towards these solutions?